Monday, November 1, 2021

 What We Never Were But Always Will Be

-Inevitability.
 That which unavoidably comes to pass.
-Not only predictable but certain.
+Not merely predictable but certain.

 In the mind of God, I am quite sure, that is what the fall of a creature like man, made in God's image with its consequent independence and freedom, would have been considered.